What is an End-of-Life doula?

 What are some examples of services?

-Assist client with the preparation of key documents including advance directives, wills, and end of life planning; create remembrances for family and friends; work with patient on writing obituaries, eulogies, and making funeral arrangements; educate both patient and family on end of life options.
+Assist client with the preparation of key documents including advance directives, wills, and end of life planning; create remembrances for family and friends; work with the patient on writing obituaries, eulogies, and making funeral arrangements; educate both patient and family on end of life options.

 Want to attend your funeral?